University Counseling Centers: Pros and Cons to Consider

 - The student therapist you see is part of a clinical team of mentors and colleagues who work together to come up with solutions for clients.
 The team approach and educational setting mean your case is given a lot of importance and attention.

 Of course, while some people are attracted to the atmosphere, mission, or other elements of a community counseling clinic at a university, the reason most people go to one is their low cost.
-Most of the downsides of these programs are minimal relative to how much you can save by going to one.

 How Much Does It Cost to Go to a University Counseling Clinic?